edenmorr/oop_ex1/README.md

  # observer pattern implements
  **using UndoableStringBuilder class from assignment 0** observer pattern In software design and engineering, is a software design pattern in which an object, named the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
-**in this assignment we have 2 parts.
+**in this assignment we have 2 parts**
 ## part 1
-** in this assignment we needed to implemente the observer design pattern using the following classes:**
+**in this assignment we needed to implemente the observer design pattern using the following classes:**

 ## GroupAdmin class that implements from the Sender interface
 in this class we had to implement thos methods: